-W HEN ARE STOCKHOLDER PROPOSALS AND DIRECTOR NOMINATIONS DUE FOR NEXT YEAR 'S ANNUAL MEETING ?
+WHEN ARE STOCKHOLDER PROPOSALS AND DIRECTOR NOMINATIONS DUE FOR NEXT YEAR'S ANNUAL MEETING?

-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 12, 2015 to our Secretary at 1750 Tysons Boulevard, Suite 1400, McLean, Virginia 22102.
-If you wish to submit a proposal to be acted on at next year's annual meeting but not included in next year's proxy materials, or if you wish to nominate a director, you must provide written notice as required by our bylaws no earlier than January 13, 2016 and no later than the close of business on February 12, 2016 to our Secretary at 1750 Tysons Boulevard, Suite 1400, McLean, Virginia 22102.
-You are also advised to review our bylaws, filed with the SEC as an exhibit to a current report on Form 8-K on September 29, 2009, which contain additional requirements about advance notice of stockholder proposals and director nominations.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 6, 2017 to our Secretary at 1750 Tysons Boulevard, Suite 1400, McLean, Virginia 22102.
+If you wish to submit a proposal to be acted on at next year's annual meeting but not included in next year's proxy materials, or if you wish to nominate a director, you must provide written notice as required by our bylaws no earlier than January 12, 2018 and no later than the close of business on February 11, 2018 to our Secretary at 1750 Tysons Boulevard, Suite 1400, McLean, Virginia 22102.
+Your notice to the Secretary must set forth information specified in our bylaws, including your name and address and the class and number of shares of our stock that you beneficially own.